brucezztong/ZZTong-Prefabs/README.txt

 DARKNESS FALLS - Requires special POIs to be on a map, so you need somebody to make you a map and do specific placement.
-If that effort involves using the Game's RWG while this modlet is installed, then you'll see my POIs in the resulting map.
+If that effort involves using the Game's RWG while this modlet is installed, then you'll see these POIs in the resulting map.

-RAVENHEARST - I'm under the impression you can using the Game's RWG to make maps.
+RAVENHEARST - I'm under the impression you can use the Game's RWG to make maps.
 If so, make sure this modlet is installed when you do that.

 REBIRTH - I'm aware this overhaul was removing vanilla items that I have